-Request a Test Information Release to receive a copy of your test questions and answers.
+Request a Test Information Release (TIR) to receive a copy of your test questions and answers.

-December, April, and June test dates only.
-Test Information Release is \$30.00 before the test date and \$40.00 after the test.
+September, April, and June test dates only.
+Test Information Release is \$32.00 before the test date and \$40.00 after the test.
+If you register with a fee waiver, the TIR is free.

-The SAT is a national college admissions test alternative to the ACT.
+The SAT® is a national college admissions test alternative to the ACT®.

-ACT Scores for Scholarships
+ACT® Scores for Scholarships